HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/group_forecast/README.md

 ### Summary
 For this week's forecast task, Sierra established the whole structure of our scripts and handled the map; Gigi provided her function for forecasting; Xiang got the timeseries of predicted precipitation from GFS.

-Our logic of combination is: ...
+Our logic of combination is described in the forecast function part.

-One week forecast streamflow is 144.6 cfs.\
+One week forecast streamflow is 170 cfs.
-Two week forecast streamflow is 143.1 cfs.
+Two week forecast streamflow is 118 cfs.

 ---
 ### Forecast function